RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/validation.md

-### Making sure OpenShift works
+### Making sure OpenShift is fully functional

-OK, so this is likely something that you've all done before, and it's hardly very exciting, but let's have a little bit of fun.
-Let's deploy a nifty little application inside of a pod and use it to verify that the OpenShift cluster is functioning properly; this will involve building an application from source and exposing it to your web-browser.
+OK, so this is likely something that you've done before, but in an attempt to validate OpenShift is ready for our lab, let's have a little bit of fun.
+Let's build a simple web-browser based game (called Duckhunt) from source, expose it via a route, and make sure all of the networking is hooked up properly.
 We'll use the **s2i** (source to image) container type:

 ~~~bash
 $ oc new-project test